SAP-samples/btp-generative-ai-hub-use-cases/53-vertigo-travels-documentai/frontend-ui/README.md

 ## 1. Overview

 This project showcases a simple Node.js application, deployed on Cloud Foundry, designed to demonstrate a streamlined user journey for the travel agency use case -- Vertigo Travels.
-The application handles the end-to-end process of a traveler (Mary) subscribing to a course and submitting documents, and a back-office employee (Barry) approving the subscription, which then integrates with S/4HANA Cloud.
+The application handles the end-to-end process of a traveler (Mary) subscribing to a course and submitting documents, and a back-office employee (Barry) approving the subscription, which then integrates with SAP S/4HANA Cloud.

 > [!WARNING]
 > **Prototype & Support Disclaimer**